 Our company is built on a healthy balance between open source code and commercial IP.
 (See Shay's blog for more details.)
 Opening up X-Pack speeds up development and increases engagement across the entire community: everyone can contribute to, comment on, and inspect the code.

-So, What Will Change in GitHub?
+So, What Changed in GitHub?

 Making this move eliminates the overhead and complexity of syncing separate GitHub repositories, speeds up build-test-release cycles and it means that we have one place where everyone can create and track issues.